-You can get an eSIM plan from £6/month in the UK.
+You can get an eSIM plan from just 99p/month in the UK.
 We compare eSIM-compatible SIM-only deals.

-If you have a mobile phone that supports eSIM technology, you can get an eSIM-ready SIM only deal from just £6/month.
-This will allow you to use the eSIM functionality on your phone, including the dual-SIM capabilities of an iPhone, Samsung Galaxy or Google Pixel smartphone.
+If you have a mobile phone that supports eSIM technology, you can now get an eSIM-ready SIM only deal from just 99p/month.
+This will allow you to use the eSIM capabilities on your mobile phone, including dual-SIM functionality on an iPhone, Samsung Galaxy or Google Pixel smartphone.

 In this article, we’ll compare the eSIM-ready SIM Only deals currently available in the UK.
-We’ll also look at how to set up the eSIM on your phone as this will sometimes require an extra step to move your plan onto eSIM.
+We’ll also look at how to set up an eSIM on your phone as it will sometimes require an extra step to move your plan onto eSIM.

 Contents